oktadev/okta-blog/_source/_posts/2023-05-01-spring-boot-angular-crud.md

 <!-- Angular 16 scheduled for release week of 2023-05-01. https://angular.io/guide/releases -->

 Of course, you can use the tried-and-true `npm i -g @angular/cli` and `ng new app --routing --style css` if you prefer.
 You can even remove the version number if you want to live on the edge.

 After the app creation process completes, navigate into the `app` directory and install [Angular Material](https://material.angular.io/) to make the UI look better, particularly on mobile devices.

 ```shell
 cd app
 ng add @angular/material
 ```

-You'll be promoted to choose a theme, set up typography styles, and include animations.
+You'll be prompted to choose a theme, set up typography styles, and include animations.
 Select the defaults.

 Modify `app/src/app/app.component.html` and move the CSS at the top to `app.component.css`: